A fresh take on research infrastructure:

 Made-to-measure usage agreements are an exciting possibility of ensuring a future for our state-of-the-art microalgae test and cultivation facility

 For the investment to go ahead, Kalundborg Utility needs more information about the appeal of the facility to potential clients.
 What type(s) of organisation could it attract?
 Could it be run as a business?
 What scenario would make for a reasonable rental agreement and secure a future for the facility?
 The company needs expertise at a broad level and the relevant documentation in order to answer these questions.
 It also needs access to research institutions and companies that might be interested in renting the facility.

-This is where the Alliance comes in.
+This is where the ALLIANCE comes in.
 The Danish Technological Institute and the SUBMARINER Network for Blue Growth have taken on the case of Kalundborg Utility’s algae cultivation facility as case mentors.
 They can supply both the technical expertise and the broad network needed for the task.
-The Alliance will make use of its network of actors from around the BSR to identify the types of organisation that would benefit from access to the facility.
+The ALLIANCE will make use of its network of actors from around the Baltic Sea Region to identify the types of organisation that would benefit from access to the facility.
 Not only enabling target group research, the aim is to connect Kalundborg’s facility with its first rental clients and to help it establish a sustainable business model.
-Being quick off the mark will be worth it for potential clients: the company has offered to let out its facility at cost-coverage rate during the course of the Alliance project.
+Being quick off the mark will be worth it for potential clients: the company has offered to let out its facility at cost-coverage rate during the course of the ALLIANCE project.
 This is a fantastic opportunity for anyone wishing to use a first-rate microalgae test facility!

 photos: Kalundborg Utility A/S (greenhouse) / Line Kongsted (profile picture)